-Yes, and the easiest and least expensive way is by either internet café or telephone ashore when we are in port.
+Yes, and the easiest way is via your phone when we are in port.
 When on passage email through our satellite system is slow and expensive; $40 for each message sent or received.

 What clothes and gear should I bring?